-1. Introduction
+Introduction

-The economies of big cities in the United States largely consist of highly educated workers specialising in business services and less educated workers in non-tradable consumer service industries (see Eckert et al., 2020).
-The consumer service industries depend on the demand of business service workers for service offerings like restaurants, haircuts, and childcare (see Glaeser et al., 2001).
-The relationship between these two groups of service workers is unbalanced: the livelihood of consumer service workers depends directly on the local spending of high-skill business service workers, while the converse is not true.
+The economies of big cities in the United States are dominated by service industries.
+Their workforce is split into highly educated workers specialising in business services and less educated workers in non-tradable consumer service industries (see Eckert, Ganapati, and Walsh, 2020).
+The consumer service industry depends on the demand of business service workers for service offerings like restaurants, haircuts, and childcare (see Glaeser, Kolko, and Saiz, 2001).
+The relationship between these two groups of workers is unbalanced: the livelihood of consumer service workers depends directly on the local spending of high-skill business service workers, while the converse is not true.

 With improvements in technology and high-speed internet, many business service jobs can now be done remotely, so that big cities' specialization in business services has translated into a specialization in remote work jobs.
-Until recently, this elevated potential for remote work was inconsequential, since the vast majority of workers did not make use of it (see Bloom et al., 2015).
+Until recently, this elevated potential for remote work was inconsequential, since the vast majority of workers did not make use of it (see Bloom, Liang, Roberts, and Ying, 2015).
 However, the recent COVID-19 pandemic has accelerated the transition to actual remote work practices.